lluciiiia/EEET2490_Embedded-Systems_Operating-System_Interfacing_A2/README.md

 - **`setparity <none, even or odd>`**: Configure parity.
 Options: none, even, or odd.

 - **`sethandshaking <on or off>`**: Set handshaking between CTS and RTS.

+## How To Run Locally

+1. **`/Makefile`**: Open the `/Makefile` file and adjust the configuration according to your setup.
+If you're using a Raspberry Pi 3, set `-M raspi3`, and for Raspberry Pi 4, set `-M raspi4`.
+If you're running the program in an environment like Visual Studio Code using QEMU emulation, ensure to match the configuration in the Makefile.
+Note that QEMU only supports Raspberry Pi 3 emulation.

+2. **`/header/gpio.h`**: Depending on your machine configuration set in the previous step, define the machine name in the `gpio.h` file.
+If you're using a Raspberry Pi 3, set `#define RPI3` in the first line.
+Otherwise, you can comment it out or manually change it to `#define RPI4`.

+3. Run the command `make` in your terminal.

+4. Enjoy using KimOS!